vanjazeli/selectify/README.md

 The ```new Selectify( selector, propertiesObject)``` constructor takes in two arguements.

 The first one is type of string and represents the targeted <select> element's class name.
-The second one is type of object and represents the propertiesObject which can be used to modify the targeted <select> element to our needs by adding multiple properties.
+    The second one is type of object and represents the propertiesObject which we can use to modify the targeted <select> element to our needs by adding multiple properties.